LLNL/Juqbox.jl/docs/src/index.md

 - Allocate working arrays by calling `wa = Juqbox.Working_arrays()`
 - Assign convergence criteria and other parameters for the optimizer
 - Build the optimization structure by calling `prob = Juqbox.setup_ipopt_problem()`

-Examples of the setup procedure can be found in the scripts in the `Juqbox.jl/examples` directory.
-The examples are invoked by, e.g.
-- `include("cnot1-setup.jl")`
-The following cases are included:
-- `rabi-setup.jl` Pi-pulse (X-gate) for a qubit, i.e. a Rabi oscillator.
-- `cnot1-setup.jl` CNOT gate for a single qudit with 4 essential and 2 guard levels.
-- `flux-setup.jl` CNOT gate for single qubit with a flux-tuning control Hamiltonian.
-- `cnot2-setup.jl` CNOT gate for a pair of coupled qubits with guard levels.
-- `cnot3-setup.jl` Cross-resonance CNOT gate for a pair of qubits that are coupled by a cavity resonator.
-**Note:** This case reads an optimized solution from file.

 ### 2. Optimization
 Once you have been assigned the `params` and `prob` objects, as well as the initial parameter vector